bitnami/charts/redmine/README.md

 > Note:
 >
-> On GCE, the above command will automatically configure a firewall rule so that the Redmine instance is accessible from the internet, for which you will be charged additionally.
+> On GKE, the above command will automatically configure a firewall rule so that the Redmine instance is accessible from the internet, for which you will be charged additionally.
 >
 > On other cloud platforms you may have to setup a firewall rule manually.
 Please refer your cloud providers documentation.